dsgissin/blog/_posts/2019-06-12-canonical_spaces_1.markdown

 The first thing we care about in a loss landscape, is where are the critical points and are they well behaved?

-For the canonical representation, if we assume that the functions in this representation are linear (like in our example and in future examples), then if the loss is convex we are very happy - there is a unique minimum to our function and we are guaranteed to reach it using SGD!
+For the canonical representation, if we assume that the functions in this representation are linear (like in our example and in future examples), then if the loss is convex we are very happy - there is a unique minimum to our function and we are guaranteed to reach it using SGD![^kernel]

-Note that a linear canonical space is relevant for any kernel function simply by looking at the reproducing Hilbert space of the kernel.
-This space may be infinite-dimensional, but let's not worry about that too much for now...

 As for the parametric representation, things aren't necessarily as simple.
 As a quick example, we can look back at out linear example where $$U=0$$ and $$v=0$$.
 Looking at the gradients, this is a critial point of the loss landscape no matter what loss we have, and it generally isn't a minimum (it's a saddle point when the optimal function isn't the zero function).
 So, if the canonical space has a unique critical point (the global minimum) but the parameteric space has more than one critial point - where did the additional critical points come from?